arissanbahari/arissanbahari/README.md

+# ✨ About Me ✨

-- 👋 Hi, I’m @arissanbahari
+- 👋 Hi, I’m Arissa
-- 👀 I’m interested in data science, machine learning, artificial intelligence and natural language processing.
-I'm also very into statistics!
-- 🌱 I’m currently learning tensorflow and pytorch on python.
-- 💞️ I’m looking to collaborate on research in the fields above.
-- 📫 You can connect with me on linkedin by searching my name, Arissa Noordina Bahari.
-- I'm thinking of starting a newsletter soon. lmk if you'd be interested to read it!
+- 👩‍🎓 MSc in AI @ Universiti Malaya, BSc Statistical Data Science @ Heriot-Watt
+- 👀 Interested in statistics, NLP and Explainable AI (XAI) and it's transparent integration into more AI models.
+- 🌱 Aspiring AI Engineer / Data Scientist
+- 💞️ Besides data, I'm really into literature, horror and F1.

+# My projects
+- Welcome to my portfolio, where I showcase my projects over my career.

+# Tools
+- Languages: R, Python, SQL
+- Database: MySQL
+- Visualization: Tableau, Looker Studio
 <!---
 arissanbahari/arissanbahari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.